What is Infant Mental Health?

 Who we are

-The Connecticut Association for Infant Mental Health (CT-AIMH) is a professional statewide non-profit organization that offers expertise in infant and early childhood mental health.
+The Connecticut Association for Infant Mental Health (CT-AIMH) is a professional statewide non-profit organization that offers education and expertise in infant and early childhood mental health.

 CT-AIMH promotes and holds a set of Competency Guidelines® for the infant and early childhood family workforce, that when they are met, lead to an Endorsement in Culturally Sensitive, Relationship-Focused Practice Promoting Infant and Early Childhood Mental Health®.